Domestic Worker Protections in Saudi Arabia

 What is this right?

-Domestic workers (housemaids, drivers, gardeners, cooks, etc.) have specific protections:
+Domestic workers (housemaids, drivers, gardeners, cooks, nannies) have specific protections — and a separate regulatory framework from the LRI-covered private sector:

 • Wages: Monthly salary must be paid on time.
-The minimum wage and payment method are specified in the contract.
+The contract specifies the amount and payment method.

 • Rest days: Domestic workers are entitled to at least one day off per week.

-• Passport retention is illegal: Employers cannot confiscate the worker's passport.
-This is a criminal offence.
+• Passport retention is criminal: Employers cannot confiscate the worker's passport — this is a criminal offence punishable by fine and potential imprisonment.

 • 9-hour rest: Workers must get at least 9 continuous hours of rest per day.

-• Musaned platform: All domestic worker recruitment must go through the Musaned platform to ensure contract compliance and worker protection.
+• Musaned platform: All domestic worker recruitment must go through the Musaned platform — this system tracks contracts, wages, and complaints.

 When does it apply?